eudald-seeslab/connectome/README.md

 me at eudald.correig@urv.cat and we'll see how to organize it.

 ## TODOs

+- Easier creation of ANS input images

+## Other

 These runs sometimes make cuda break (I don't know why).
 As a temporary patch, when this happens, run: